 - Keep pantry and other food areas clean and free of crumbs and loose foods.
 Clean spills immediately.

 Professional treatment is not needed or recommended for Indianmeal moth control.
-This is because insecticides should not be used in or around foods and spraying of even emptied areas will do little if they are not cleaned out as detailed in the 7 Steps.
+This is because insecticides should not be used in or around foods and spraying of even emptied areas will do little if they are not cleaned out.